NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     - ``electrode_map`` array with the x,y,z locations of each electrode
     - ``filtering``, i.e., a single string describing the filtering for all electrodes (even though each electrode might be from different devices), and iv),
-    - ``impedance``, i.e, a single text array for impedance (i.e., the user has to know which format the string has, e.g, a float or a tuple of floats for impedance ranges).
+    - ``impedance``, i.e., a single text array for impedance (i.e., the user has to know which format the string has, e.g., a float or a tuple of floats for impedance ranges).

 **Reason:**